 This post may contain affiliate sales links.
 Please read my disclosure policy.

-These cookies are soft, chewy and full of flavor.
-A great cookie for any time, but especially at Christmas when cranberries are so festive.
+- Versatile.
+This is a great cookie recipe for any time of the year, but especially at Christmas when cranberries are so festive.

 - Egg

+- Add the dry ingredients.
 After that, add the dry ingredients and mix just until well combined.
-Then add in your oats, cranberries and pecans and stir them in by hand.
+Then, fold in your oats, cranberries, and pecans by hand.

-Make large tablespoon sized balls of cookie dough and bake them!
-Once they are baked and cooled, it’s time to dip them in white chocolate.
+- Bake.
+Portion large tablespoon-sized balls of cookie dough onto a baking sheet.
+Bake at 350ºF for 8-9 minutes.
+Once the cookies have baked and cooled, it’s time to dip them in white chocolate.

 Watch How They’re Made